Energy prices soar, Iran and US trade threats after Qatar gas hit

 "LASTING IMPACT"

-Qatar is one of the world's top liquefied natural gas producers, alongside the United States, Australia and Russia, and its Ras Laffan facility is the world's largest LNG hub.
+Qatar is one of the world's top LNG producers, alongside the United States, Australia and Russia, and its Ras Laffan facility is the world's largest LNG hub.

 It has been repeatedly targeted by Iran since the war began, and state-run QatarEnergy said Thursday that two waves of Iranian strikes had caused "sizeable fires and extensive further damage" to several LNG facilities.